 Unfortunately, there are still a small number of people in our society who see their unwanted water bottle or crisp packet as somebody else’s responsibility / problem and sadly, these people also frequent the moors!

-Once we have had a full briefing from the North York Moors National Park Authority, it is certain that we will be organising maintenance groups for this section and volunteers will always be welcome.
+Following a full briefing from the North York Moors National Park Authority, we are now organising maintenance groups for this section and our first session was on 22 September 2019 – report and pictures here.
+Volunteers will always be welcome.
 If you are interested, please contact the New Lyke Wake Club.